 Address locators for geocoding

-The classic address locators available with the StreetMap Premium geodatabase release or with the mobile map packages enable you to geocode and reverse geocode addresses in ArcGIS Pro.
+The classic address locators available with the StreetMap Premium geodatabase release or with the mobile map packages allow you to geocode and reverse geocode addresses in ArcGIS Pro.
 Country composite locators that support multiple levels of geocoding are available once a package is imported into ArcGIS Pro.
 Individual address locators that are specific to each country can be added to ArcGIS Pro by browsing to the subfolders in the \locator folder.

 The following levels of geocoding are supported in most countries: point address, street address, street name, postal code, and administrative places.

-For more detail on the geocoding levels for each country, see StreetMap Premium product coverage on the ArcGIS Enterprise website.
+For more detail on the geocoding levels for each country, see StreetMap Premium product coverage on the ArcGIS website.

 Input mapping fields for addresses are standardized across the global composite locators and include the following fields: Address, Postal, Neighborhood, City, Subregion, and Region; although some countries do not use all four of the following administrative place fields as input:

 - City—City or equivalent

 - Subregion—Typically larger than City but smaller than Region